-The authors would like to thank Mr. Don Wilson in the Illinois Secretary of State's Office for help with the plate match and Mrs. Annette Bishop whose plate reading skills are crucial to the successful outcome of the sampling.
+The authors would like to thank the Illinois Secretary of State's Office for help with the plate match and Mrs. Annette Bishop whose plate reading skills are crucial to the successful outcome of the sampling.
 Comments from the various reviewers of this report were also invaluable.
-We would also like to thank Ms. Jane Beck for her review and helpful editing suggestions.